BSC MULTIMEDIA, MOBILE & WEB DEVELOPMENT (SCMWD)

 If you are unsure about anything, just contact us.
 We are happy to help.

-Computer Science as part of a Multimedia, Mobile & Web Development degree (Arts Entry): In first year you will take Computer Science, Mathematics and one other Arts subject.
+By choosing Multimedia, Mobile and Web Development in first year expect to take Computer Science, Mathematics and two other science subjects.
 In second, third and fourth year you will take Computer Science and Multimedia topics only.
 In third year students complete a six month placement (subject to availability).
-MH140 CAO sub-option MWD.

 Duration: 4 years